KonduitAI/kompile/README.md

 Note that many of these commands may be used in conjunction with each other.
 This is especially true of the exec namespace.

+For more comprehensive docs, see the html pages in the [docs directory](./docs) or for any command just pass -h or no flags to see help output.